zachDiaks/mw-benfords-law/Writeup.md

 # Using power laws as an excuse to learn web scraping
-In undergrad I studied physics, where power laws are everywhere.
+In undergrad I studied physics, where power laws are everywhere!
+Power laws dictate the motion of planets, sound intensity at different distances from a source, the relationship between kinetic energy and speed, and countless other laws named after some ancient dudes.

+While they may sound complicated, power laws are actually quite simple.
+They dictate that

  Newton's law of gravitation was probably the first one I encountered:
 $$ F_g = \frac{Gm_1m_2}{r^2} $$

 This equation tells us that the farther away two objects are from eachother, not only does the gravitational force between the two objects gets weaker, the *rate* at which it gets weaker increases.
 This can be simply shown like so: